-Bright & Early ND is North Dakota's Quality Rating & Improvement System (QRIS).
+Bright & Early ND is North Dakota’s Quality Rating & Improvement System (QRIS), a program of Lutheran Social Services of North Dakota.
 Bright & Early ND is part of a national movement to assess, improve, and communicate the level of quality in child care and early education programs across our state.

-The Bright & Early ND Quality Rating and Improvement System helps North Dakota families assess how a child care program supports their child's early learning and development.
-We take the guesswork out of identifying high quality child care and early education programs that give children what they need to succeed.
+The Bright & Early ND QRIS helps North Dakota families assess how a child care program supports their child’s early learning and development.
+We take the guesswork out of identifying high-quality child care and early education programs that give children what they need to succeed.

 Build & Sustain Child Care Capacity